-As the CRS explains, a formal war declaration triggers a large number of domestic statutes, like the ones that took place during World War II.
+As the Congressional Research Service explains, a formal war declaration triggers a large number of domestic statutes, like the ones that took place during World War II.

 “A declaration of war automatically brings into effect a number of statutes that confer special powers on the President and the Executive Branch, especially about measures that have domestic effect,” it says.